Savestate2A03/custom-bingo-board/README.md

 The option to randomize all goals regardless of grouping is also available.

+Big thanks to Numberplay and dotzo for the advice during the development of CBB.

 ### Example
 *Exerpt from TLoZ: OoT Randomizer Goal List*
 ```